-The Honors College will hold daily virtual information sessions at 1:30 PM CDT for Incoming Fall 2020 Freshmen and 2:00 PM CDT for all prospective students.
-Please click the appropriate link to be taken to the virtual meeting.
+The Honors College will hold daily virtual informational sessions at 1:30 pm CST for all prospective high school students.
+Please click this link to register.
+An email will be sent confirming your registration and include meeting access information.
 If you cannot attend the scheduled session, please contact our Admissions & Outreach Coordinator Enola-Riann White at firstname.lastname@example.org.

 Steps in Applying